mindlink/OrleansPersistentStream-MissingEvents/README.md

 On one side of the interception sandwich, we intercept the 'consumer subscription' layer to track subscription lifecycle and activity:

-1. `StreamSubscriptionIncomingGrainCallFilter` - Intercepts inbound requests into the `PersistentStreamPullingAgent`, registers the stream subscriber as pending and cleans up on failure to subscribe.
+1. `StreamSubscriptionIncomingGrainCallFilter` - Intercepts inbound requests into the `PersistentStreamPullingAgent`, registers the stream subscriber as pending, and cleans up on failure to subscribe.
 This mechanism also sets the invoked parameters on the Orleans request context so downstream interception components are able to resolve them.
 2. `ConsumerHandshakeOutgoingGrainCallFilter` - Intercepts the consumer handshake and cleans up any residual pending stream subscription data, using parameters flowed from the original stream request.

 On the other side of the interception sandwich, we intercept the streaming provider's 'state' layer (the cache) to identify subscription handshakes that have completed and ensure any newly received events are cached whilst current pending subscriptions are in flight: